apolmiguel/how2trainyournetwork_course/README.md

 # How to Train Your Network Course

 ## Introduction
 Welcome to the How to Train Your Network course.
 If you decide to use `PANNA` in the terminal for the exercises, this README will guide you through setting up your environment and installing the necessary packages.
+The documentation of PANNA may be found at [https://pannadevs.gitlab.io/pannadoc/](https://pannadevs.gitlab.io/pannadoc/).

 ## Prerequisites
-- Python 3.11 preferably (having a problem with tensorflow 2.13.0 if Python 3.13 is used)
+- Python <3.13 preferably, as dependency problems may arise when loading tensorflow `v2.13.0`
 - pip (Python package installer)
 - (hopefully) a Linux or a macOS system.